The Citizen's Right of Empowerment

 all above photos - Garry Albrecht

-There were several articles published by DNAinfo on this subject - look under the sub-reference Boystown for the articles.
-This issue played a major part in a dissolution of the neighborhood association after 40 years of existence.
-Below are photos related to the alley and buildings that played part in associations' decision not to voted for the construction of the hotel within the associations local geographical area of responsibility.
-Typically, the alderman will adhere to the associations decision.
-The alderman who was not fond of the hotel idea at this location voted no as well.
+There were several articles published by DNAinfo on this subject - look under the sub-reference Boystown.
+This issue played a major part in a dissolution of BHN after 40 years of existence.
+Below are photos related to the alley and buildings that played part in associations' decision not to voted for the construction of the hotel that fell within the associations local geographical area of responsibility.
+The alderman adhere to the associations decision.

 1st rendering